stackforge/fuel-tasklib/README.rst

 Any additional information can be found on the Fuel's project wiki: https://wiki.openstack.org/wiki/Fuel

-Anyone wishing to contribute to fuel-tasks-validator should follow the general OpenStack process.
+Anyone wishing to contribute to fuel-tasklib follow the general OpenStack process.
 A good reference for it can be found here:

 * https://wiki.openstack.org/wiki/How_To_Contribute